ossd-sp22/project-evaluation/sendou_dot_ink.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

-Sendouc consistently contributes to the project, is incredibly quick to reply to questions, and appears encouraging to those who wish to contribute; that being said there aren't often contributors besides him, and as a result it'd be hard to say whether or not the project's current workflow would be well suited to a (relatively) larger amount of contributors.
+Sendouc consistently contributes to the project, is incredibly quick to reply to questions, and appears encouraging to those who wish to contribute; that being said there aren't often contributors besides him, and as a result it'd be hard to say whether or not the project's current workflow would be well suited to a *significantly* larger amount of contributors.
 That being said, I feel the ease of communication and the generally welcoming development team would make it easier for a beginner to contribute.

 __Do the maintainers respond helpfully to questions in issues?__